wso2-attic/esb-connectors/zohobooks/zohobooks-connector/zohobooks-connector-1.0.0/README.txt

-	i)		apiUrl 							- 	The API URL specific to the created Zohobooks account (https://app.goclio.com). ii) 	authToken						-   Use the access token obtained under step 4 ii). iii)	organizationId					-	Use the organization ID obtained under step 4 ii). iv)		*itemNameMandatory				-	Use a unique string for the item name (Used for createItem - Mandatory testcase).
-	v)		*itemNameOptional				- 	Use a unique string for the item name (Used for createItem - Optional testcase). vi)		*description					- 	Use a valid title for the person contact. vii)	rate							-   Use a numeric value, either integer or decimal (limit to 1 decimal place). viii)	unit							-	Use a valid measuring unit (E.g. Kgs, Nos). ix)	    website							-	Use a properly formed website name (E.g. www.sample.com).
+	i)		apiUrl 							- 	The API URL specific to the created Zohobooks account (https://app.goclio.com). ii) 	authToken						-   Use the access token obtained under step 4 ii). iii)	organizationId					-	Use the organization ID obtained under step 4 ii). iv)*	itemNameMandatory				-	Use a unique string for the item name (Used for createItem - Mandatory testcase). v)*		itemNameOptional				- 	Use a unique string for the item name (Used for createItem - Optional testcase). vi)*	description						- 	Use a valid title for the person contact. vii)	rate							-   Use a numeric value, either integer or decimal (limit to 1 decimal place). viii)	unit							-	Use a valid measuring unit (E.g. Kgs, Nos). ix)	    website							-	Use a properly formed website name (E.g. www.sample.com).
-	x)	    companyName						-	Use a valid string as the company name. xi)	    *contactNameMandatory			-	Use a unique string for the contact name (Used for createContact - Mandatory testcase). xii)	*contactNameOptional			-	Use a unique string for the contact name (Used for createContact - Optional testcase). xiii)	*contactPersonFirstName			-	Use a unique string for the contact person name (Used for createContact - Mandatory testcase). xiv)	*contactPersonLastName			-	Use a unique string for the contact person name (Used for createContact - Mandatory testcase). xv)	    contactPersonEmail				- 	Use a valid email address (no need to be a real one). xvi)	*invoiceNumber					-	Use a valid string for invoice number. xvii)	invoiceDueDate					-	Use a valid future date in the format of 'yyyy-mm-dd' (e.g. 2015-02-23).
+	x)	    companyName						-	Use a valid string as the company name. xi)*	contactNameMandatory			-	Use a unique string for the contact name (Used for createContact - Mandatory testcase). xii)*	contactNameOptional				-	Use a unique string for the contact name (Used for createContact - Optional testcase). xiii)*	contactPersonFirstName			-	Use a unique string for the contact person name (Used for createContact - Mandatory testcase). xiv)*	contactPersonLastName			-	Use a unique string for the contact person name (Used for createContact - Mandatory testcase). xv)	    contactPersonEmail				- 	Use a valid email address (no need to be a real one). xvi)*	invoiceNumber					-	Use a valid string for invoice number. xvii)	invoiceDueDate					-	Use a valid future date in the format of 'yyyy-mm-dd' (e.g. 2015-02-23). xviii)	purchaseDate					-	Use a valid date for purchase order creation in the format of 'yyyy-mm-dd' (e.g. 2015-02-23). xix)	paymentDate						-	Use a valid date for the payment in the format of 'yyyy-mm-dd' (e.g. 2015-02-23). xx)		paymentAmount					-	Use a numeric value, either integer or decimal for the payment amount . xxi)	paymentDescription				-	Use a appropriate description for the payment. xxii)	paymentReferenceNumber			-	Use a valid preferred string for the reference number of the payment.

 	* Values need to be changed for each execution of the Test Suite.
 Please make sure the values are unique in the context of the same account.